Refined Xuan Paper with Thickened Cardboard - Medium

 Share

-Exquisite Xuan paper, carefully mounted on thickened cardboard, combining the traditional delicacy of Xuan paper with excellent durability.
+Refined Xuan paper, carefully mounted on thickened cardstock, combining the traditional finesse of 宣纸 with excellent durability.
 Perfectly suited for calligraphy works intended for preservation or exhibition.

-Ideal for calligraphy, Chinese painting, art printing or handcrafted bookbinding.
+Ideal for calligraphy, Chinese painting, art printing, or artisanal bookbinding.

-Its reinforced thickness provides excellent support and prevents warping.
+Its reinforced thickness provides excellent durability and prevents warping.

-- Available in several models: fully glued / semi-glued
+- Available in several models: fully sized / semi-sized

 -